matthewoo34/LiveBarn/color-alchemy-frontend/README.md

 maxMoves is between 8-20,
 the first 3 rgb color must be set to 3 different sources, and only after that, dragging and dropping of tile to source is allowed

+This project is made by Man Hin, Woo (Matthew) matthewoo16@gmail.com